laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1077

-All support for the legacy Stripe Sources API has been removed from Cashier.
-If you aren't already, we recommend that you upgrade to [the Payment Methods API](https://stripe.com/docs/payments/payment-methods).
+All support for the deprecated Stripe Sources API has been removed from Cashier.
+If you haven't already, we recommend that you upgrade to [the Payment Methods API](https://stripe.com/docs/payments/payment-methods).

 ### New Payment Methods Support

 PR: https://github.com/laravel/cashier-stripe/pull/1074

-Cashier v13 comes with support for new payment methods.
+Cashier v13 supports new payment methods.
 Because of this, the `card` columns in the database have been renamed to accommodate for all types of payment methods.
-You will need to write a migration to rename the billable model table's `card_brand` & `card_last_four` columns:
+You will need to write a migration to rename the billable model table's `card_brand` and `card_last_four` columns accordingly:

 ```php
 Schema::table('users', function (Blueprint $table) {